 You’ve decided to start learning the saxophone…

-Great!
-But which type of saxophone should you choose?
-Alto vs tenor sax, even soprano and baritone – confusing, isn’t it?
+Alto vs tenor sax, soprano vs baritone – confusing, isn’t it?

 In this video I share my top tips on choosing the best saxophone for you – and how to get started with your tenor sax or alto sax so you’ll make fast progress.

 The Saxophone Family has the same finger system (get our Finger Chart here), and the same mouthpiece system – the main difference between the two (alto and tenor sax) and other saxophones is size.
 But that can be super-important when it comes to how easy they are to play.

 Soprano sax -is the baby of the saxophone family.
 The soprano saxophone has a higher sound because it’s smaller.
 But, while it looks easy to handle, it’s also really tricky to play!